openSUSE/news-o-o/_posts/2010-01-11-obs-supports-new-branch-and-merge-handling.markdown

 - Build Service
 ---

-Michael SchrÃ¶der put some effort into supporting a new way of doing a branch and merge of a package with openSUSE Build Service (OBS).
+Michael Schröder put some effort into supporting a new way of doing a branch and merge of a package with openSUSE Build Service (OBS).
 This is a new feature of OBS 1.7 release and is active now on [build.opensuse.org](http://build.opensuse.org) by default.
 This new way is almost the same way as subversion or git are working.

 The former branch command created just a "_link" file and stored changes beside in a patch file.